commonsguy/cwac-netsecurity/README.markdown

 can elect to trust certificates discovered "in the wild", either automatically or with user approval.

+Note that OkHttp has its own `CertificatePinner`.
+If all you are looking to do is pin certificates, and you are usign OkHttp (and you should be!), use `CertificatePinner` and do not use CWAC-NetSecurity.
+Conversely, if there are [advanced features of CWAC-NetSecurity](https://github.com/commonsguy/cwac-netsecurity/blob/master/docs/ADVANCED_USAGE.markdown) that you wish to use, that's great... but do not also use `CertificatePinner`.
+Use one or the other, not both.

 ## Installation

 The artifact for this library is distributed via the CWAC repository,